leave a comment

 Small-scale gold mining in the region leads to lead toxicity, as follows: “In an attempt to extract gold from ore rich with lead, miners crush and dry the ore, often inside their own homes.
 The soil and in some cases the groundwater get contaminated,” according to an Oct 5 field report from Doctors Without Borders/Médecins Sans Frontières (MSF).

-I learned long ago that lead poisoning is sometimes called plumbism, stemming from plumbum, the Latin term for lead (Pb, atomic number 82), a metal used by plumber.
+I learned long ago that lead poisoning is sometimes called plumbism, stemming from plumbum, the Latin term for lead (Pb, atomic number 82), a metal used by plumbers.
 A rarer term is Saturnism, based on the metal’s association with the planet and ancient Roman god.

 Now, in the U.S., lead poisoning most commonly comes from environmental toxins like lead-based paint.
 It affects children, who may eat flakes of peeling, lead-based paint or accidentally ingest lead by licking or eating toys or jewelry that contain this toxic metal.
 The problem occurs in adults, too, typically from unknown sources.